-There are majorly two components which have been explored successfully by most marketing agencies.
+There are majorly two components which have been explored successfully by most white label marketing agencies.
 Geo-fencing and Geo-Conquesting.
 Geo-fencing basically is defining a geographic region which, when entered by the mobile user, will trigger some type of action — this could be a display ad, an in-app action, specially tailored search results or any other form of push notification from the app the user has on their phone.

 Geo-Conquesting, on the other hand, is a strategy that uses geo-fencing techniques for the express purpose of marketing to a customer who is near a competitor’s location.
 Even before in-device geo-aware tactics were possible, companies were attempting to lure customers away from their competitors using similar methods.

 There are some really successful geo-fencing campaigns, both already implemented and soon to be implemented.
-From using the mobile geolocation advertising to offer discounts and vouchers to even using that for connected devices and internet of things, the implementation of GPS & location assisted technologies has really skyrocketed in the recent years.
-Even now, there is a lot more ground for innovation which can be tested once the infrastructure develops and we have established protocols for internet of things.
+From using the mobile geolocation advertising to offer discounts and vouchers to even using that for connected devices and the internet of things, the implementation of GPS & location assisted technologies has really skyrocketed in the recent years.
+Even now, there is a lot more ground for innovation which can be tested once the infrastructure develops and we have established protocols for the internet of things.

 Even geo-conquesting is used more often and in innovative ways with great success.
 Whether it’s a restaurant or a footwear company, marketers have found campaigns which have been very successful and involved their target audience in a fun and engaging way to take part in these activities.
 So why don’t we hear more about such campaigns?

-Well, to start off, these location-based campaigns are scarce because there are some inherent difficulties which prevent them from being huge successes.
+Well, to start off, these location-based campaigns are scarce because there are some inherent difficulties that prevent them from being huge successes.
 One of the most important elements is that the user has the control in his hands (quite literally) and has to give his consent for location access.
 The space is still widely unexplored and there are a lot of untapped potential in the location based advertising sphere.
 As most people get online and become more open about sharing their details with companies and as an increasing number of apps are developed to leverage this useful information, we will see a lot of new campaigns developed related to geolocation advertising.

 For now, it’s working and giving great results to the very few pioneers and risk takers who have jumped on the bandwagon and made their presence felt on the mobiles of their users.
 We expect this to be the next battleground and as such it’s always advisable to make your move earlier on to have the 1st mover advantage.

-Have you heard of any interesting campaigns based on the novel use of the geolocation advertising?
+Have you heard of any interesting campaigns based on the novel use of geolocation advertising?
 Did this post make you think about planning a campaign around geo data?
 Do comment and let us know your thoughts.